 When you start to take control of the camera and tell it what you want it to do you open up the true potential the camera has to offer and your photography will improve.

-- How to take control & get out of auto mode.
+- Take control & get out of auto mode.

-- The benefits of using P, S, TV, A, AV or M modes.
+- Benefits of using P, S, TV, A, AV or M modes.